sailpoint-oss/developer.sailpoint.com/products/idn/docs/event-triggers/available/source-deleted.md

 ---
 id: source-deleted
 title: Source Deleted
+description: Source Deleted events occur when a source is successfully deleted via the API or the Admin UI.
 ---

 ## Event Context

 Source Deleted events occur when a source is successfully deleted via the API or the Admin UI.
 Some uses cases for this trigger include the following:

 - Provide evidence to show auditors that connector logic and sources are not manipulated outside of proper change control processes.
 - Alert admins when a source was deleted incorrectly.